EvidentSecurity/esp-sdk-java/docs/SuppressionsApi.md

 SuppressionsApi apiInstance = new SuppressionsApi();
+List<Integer> externalAccountIds = Arrays.asList(56); // List<Integer> | IDs of external accounts to be suppressed
 String reason = "reason_example"; // String | The reason for the suppresion
 List<String> regions = Arrays.asList("regions_example"); // List<String> | Codes of regions to be suppressed
+String include = "include_example"; // String | Related objects that can be included in the response:  organization, created_by, regions, external_accounts, signatures, custom_signatures See Including Objects for more information.
-List<Integer> externalAccountIds = Arrays.asList(56); // List<Integer> | IDs of external accounts to be suppressed
+List<Integer> customSignatureIds = Arrays.asList(56); // List<Integer> | IDs of custom signatures to be suppressed
 String resource = "resource_example"; // String | The resource string this suppression will suppress alerts for List<Integer> signatureIds = Arrays.asList(56); // List<Integer> | IDs of signatures to be suppressed
-List<Integer> customSignatureIds = Arrays.asList(56); // List<Integer> | IDs of custom signatures to be suppressed
-String include = "include_example"; // String | Related objects that can be included in the response:  organization, created_by, regions, external_accounts, signatures, custom_signatures See Including Objects for more information. try {
+try {
-    Suppression result = apiInstance.create(reason, regions, externalAccountIds, resource, signatureIds, customSignatureIds, include);
+    Suppression result = apiInstance.create(externalAccountIds, reason, regions, include, customSignatureIds, resource, signatureIds);
     System.out.println(result);
 } catch (ApiException e) {
     System.err.println("Exception when calling SuppressionsApi#create");